 “The music reached a state of profound intimacy through his strongly expressive playing” – Badische Neueste Nachrichten

-As a student Niel was awarded DAAD & SAMRO scholarships for overseas studies, and he has won prizes at various national and international competitions, including the Oude Meester and FORTE music competitions in South Africa and the International Silvio Bengali Piano Competition in Italy.
+Niel was awarded DAAD & SAMRO scholarships for overseas studies and has won numerous prizes at various national and international competitions, including the Oude Meester and FORTE music competitions in South Africa and the International Silvio Bengali Piano Competition in Italy.

-He trained at the Stellenbosch Conservatoire of Music, the Hochschule für Musik und Theater in Hannover and the Staatlichen Hochschule für Musik in Karlsruhe.
-Former teachers include Christopher Oakden, Peter Nelson, Kaya Han and Simone Kirsch, and over time he’s engaged with various acclaimed pianists and teachers such as Ari Vardi, Karl-Heinz Kämmerling, Peter Feuchtwanger, Andzrej Jasinsky, Peter Eicher, Martino Tirimo, Nelly-Ben Or, Melvyn Tan and Graham Fitch.
+He studied at the Stellenbosch Conservatoire of Music in South Africa, the Hochschule für Musik und Theater Hannover and the Staatlichen Hochschule für Musik Karlsruhe in Germany.
+Former teachers include Christopher Oakden, Peter Nelson, Kaya Han and Simone Kirsch, and over time he has engaged with various acclaimed pianists and teachers such as Ari Vardi, Karl-Heinz Kämmerling, Peter Feuchtwanger, Andzrej Jasinsky, Peter Eicher, Martino Tirimo, Nelly-Ben Or, Melvyn Tan and Graham Fitch.

-Today Niel is a member of faculty at the St. Paul’s Cathedral School in London where he teaches piano.
+Today Niel is a member of faculty at the St. Paul’s Cathedral School and King’s College School in London where he teaches piano.